saliteta/SC-latent-SAM/README.md

 ```

 ## Visualization
-To visualize our result, one can run the following code in run.sh
+To visualize our coarse result, one can run the following code in run.sh

 ```
 python visualization.py \